PochingHsu/PochingHsu.github.io/_portfolio/energy_demand_analysis.md

 ---
-title: "Energy demand analysis"
+title: "Energy Demand Analysis"
-excerpt: "Here we are trying to show the big picture of energy consumption, and the researh work by of data driven method for energy prediction."
+excerpt: "Here we are trying to show the big picture of energy consumption, and the research work by of data driven method for energy prediction."
 collection: portfolio
 ---